webplatform/docs/dom/tutorials/index.md

 ==The getElementById() method==

 This is the most common method used to access HTML elements by using their id.
-In the following example we are modifying the font size of the text in the <code>p</code> tag with the id “demo”.
+In the following example we are modifying the font size of the text in the <code>p</code> tag with the id '''demo'''.

 <syntaxhighlight lang="html5">